Bikeman868/NPL/docs/LANGUAGE.md

 The process definition is enclosed in `{}` and comprises a number of clauses that define the behavior of the process.
 Note that processes can not have internal state, only message processing logic.
 Conversely messages have state but no functionality.
 In NPL state travels with the message.

-The `accept` reserved word is followed by the name of a message or `*` (which means that it will accept any type of message).
+The `accept` reserved word is followed by the name of a message or `*` (which means that it will accept any type of message) and an identifier to use to refer to this message within the message handling code.

-In this case `accept * {}` defines the processing steps to perform when a message of any type is received, and  `emit console.line { text 'Hello, world' }` sends a `console.line` type message with it's `text` field set to the string literal "Hello, world".
+In this case `accept * msg {}` defines the processing steps to perform when a message of any type is received, and  `emit console.line { text 'Hello, world' }` sends a `console.line` type message with it's `text` field set to the string literal "Hello, world".

 Note that the process does not know where the incomming message came from, or where the response that it emitted will be sent next.
 Processes know nothing about the structure of the program, and are wired together by routing logic.